Numerical wildfire and AI Weather

 🔥 Key Topics:

-• AI-driven forecasting for wildfire behavior and extreme weather events
+• AI applications for wildfire and extreme weather events prediction

 • Uncertainty quantification and ensemble forecasting for wildfires